abelareiza/mercado-libre-ui-clone/README.md

 # Mercado Libre UI Clone

-*⚠️ Now you can check this project at [mercadolibre-abel.surge.sh] (https://mercadolibre-abel.surge.sh)*
+*✔️ Now you can check this project at [mercadolibre-abel.surge.sh](https://mercadolibre-abel.surge.sh) 👀*

 Small project developed in order to apply and practice the TailwindCSS framework and take advantage of its included functionalities to obtain a fast, clean and responsive layout.